Marine Corps Security Force Regiment: History

 In January 1991, the US Navy and Marines conducted Operation Sharp Edge, the noncombatant evacuation operation of US and foreign nationals from Liberia.
 FAST was deployed to relieve the Marine Amphibious Readiness Group that was providing security at the US embassy in Monrovia, Liberia.

 Shortly after the conclusion of Vigilant Warrior, USCENTCOM found itself involved once again in Somalia, this time to cover the withdrawal of UNOSOM II in accordance with a United Nations decision to pull its forces out of that war ravaged country.
 After the withdrawal of US forces on 25 March 1994, the United States maintained a liaison office in Mogadishu in an attempt to further the process of political reconciliation in Somalia.
 Security for this office was provided by a FAST platoon.
 As conditions in Mogadishu deteriorated, the liaison office relocated to Nairobi and the FAST platoon redeployed to Mombasa, Kenya, on 15 September 1994, with FAST redeploying to home station three days later.

-FAST Platoons also provided security support for the transfer of Cuban migrants from Panama holding areas to Guantanamo Bay during Operation Safe Passage from January to February 1995.
+FAST Platoons also provided protection support for the transfer of Cuban migrants from Panama holding areas to Guantanamo Bay during Operation Safe Passage from January to February 1995.
 Following the 1996 bombing of a USAF barracks in Saudi Arabia, FAST marines responded.
 Elements of FAST Company arrived on the scene and secured several buildings within 10 hours.

 During Operation Fairwinds in late 1996, FAST Platoons provided security for Navy Seabees and USAF Civil Engineers, work sites, camp sites, and convoys in Haiti.

+In September 2001, a FAST platoon was deployed to New York City after the 9/11 attacks to provide security for the USNS Comfort.

+During Operation Iraqi Freedom, Operation Enduring Freedom, and Operation Inherent Resolve FAST Platoons from FASTCENT provided Combat/QRF support for MEU (Marine Expeditionary Units).
+High Threat Protection and Embassy missions were conducted routinely during these operations throughout the Middle East.

+During the attack on the U.S consulate in Benghazi, Libya on September 11, 2012, a FAST Platoon was deployed to the country to assist in combat operations.

+Fast Platoons from FASTCENT assisted in Operation Ocean Shield on October 11, 2016, to assist in the counter piracy campaign against Somali pirates and Houthi Rebels from Yemen.

 Organization

 There are currently three FAST companies in the US and a training company.
-All Companies A,B, and C are located at Naval Weapons Station Yorktown, Yorktown, Virginia.
+All Companies A, B, and C are located at Naval Weapons Station Yorktown, Yorktown, Virginia.
 These companies operate under the control of the Marine Corps Security Force Regiment located on Naval Air Station, Norfolk, Virginia, The Security Force Regiment Training Company is located on Naval Support Activity Hampton Roads, Northwest Annex (NSA Northwest), in Chesapeake, Virginia.
 Each company includes almost 400 marines, task-organized based upon mission.